 Moreover, alcohol can cause physical addiction and mental dependency.
 A person suffering from alcohol addiction would continue to drink, even knowing that alcohol is slowly ravaging their health and killing them.

 The alcohol-impaired driver

-Alcohol effects the system of nerves and cells through which messages are passed around the body.
+Alcohol affects the system of nerves and cells through which messages are passed around the body.
 When this system is disrupted, messages are slowed, blurred or cut-off altogether.
 The result is a body-wide break down of normal functions and processes.
 Alcohol intoxication will impair your senses, thought processes (cognition) and physical movements.
 Any one of these impairments would make you unfit to drive.
-Together, the have a devastating effect on driving ability.
+Together, they have a devastating effect on driving ability.